camunda/camunda-docs/docs/components/concepts/process-instance-migration.md

 ![After migrating the process instance, it is waiting at service task B inside the Subprocess B.](assets/process-instance-migration/migration-subprocess_after.png)

 :::note
-A mapping instruction needs to be provided from the process instance's subprocess ID to the target subprocess ID in order to migrate subprocesses.
+A mapping instruction must be provided from the process instance's subprocess ID to the target subprocess ID to migrate subprocesses.
 :::

 :::note
-Please note that you cannot migrate a process instance that contains an event subprocess.
-Also, changing the scope of subprocesses during the migration is not possible.
+You cannot migrate a process instance containing an event subprocess.
+Additionally, changing the scope of a subprocesses during migration is not possible.
 :::

 ## Process definitions and versions